 A linguistic anthropologist with cross-disciplinary interests, he has trained in several fields and written on a wide range of topics having to do with social interaction.
-These include political gesture and embodied communication; the pragmatics of repetition and parallelism (“poetics”) in conversational interaction; ethics in interaction; technosemiotics and human-media interaction; and interaction ritual among diasporic Tibetan Buddhists in India.
+These include political gesture and embodied communication; the pragmatics of repetition and parallelism (“poetics”) in conversational interaction; ethics in interaction; technosemiotics and the human-media interface; and interaction ritual among diasporic Tibetan Buddhists in India.

 He is author of Discipline and Debate: The Language of Violence in a Tibetan Buddhist Monastery (University of California Press, 2012; recipient of the 2013 Clifford Geertz Prize), coauthor (with Michael Silverstein) of Creatures of Politics: Media, Message, and the American Presidency (Indiana University Press, 2012), and coeditor (with E. Summerson Carr) of Scale: Discourse and Dimensions of Social Life (University of California Press, 2016).
-He is currently working on a genealogy of face-to-face interaction, tracing how interaction became an object of knowledge in mid-twentieth century America.
+He is currently working on a genealogy of face-to-face interaction, tracing how interaction became a scaled object of knowledge in mid-twentieth century America.
 With Miyako Inoue (Stanford, Anthropology) and others, he has been involved in collaborative research on technosemiotics.